Norwegian Public Safety Network: Background and choice of technology

-Another issue is using standardized technology for communication with agencies in other countries.
-Norway is a member of the Schengen Agreement, which requires trans-border communication between law enforcement agencies.
 There were 27 different networks for the police, one for each police district.
-In Oslo, Akershus and Østfold, the police had also been using Enhanced Digital Access Communication System since 1994.
+In Oslo, Akershus and Østfold, the police had also been using Enhanced Digital Access Communication System, or EDACS since 1994 - a technology more dominant, at the time, in North America than anywhere in Continental Europe.
 There were 230 municipal fire department radio systems, and a manual mobile phone system for the health sector.
-The health network was built by the county municipalities between 1990 and 1995 and covers all parts of the health service, including paramedics, ambulance services, midwives and medical doctors.
+The health network was built by the county municipalities between 1990 and 1995 that covered all parts of the health service, including paramedics, ambulance services, midwives and medical doctors.
 The various systems had different levels of coverage.
 In addition, Global System for Mobile Communication (GSM) and Nordic Mobile Telephone (NMT450) telephones were being used where encrypted communication was necessary.
+For a time, officials even contemplated adding encryption to the existing radio systems, but the idea was aborted after questions arose on whether the level would be sufficient and reliable.
+Global System for Mobile Communication – Railway (GSM-R) was also considered because at the time, the Norwegian National Rail Administration was at the time building a GSM-R network to cover the entire Norwegian railway network; it was, however, rejected because of the lack of trans-border functionality and the need for more base stations, and thus higher investment costs, and longer start-up time for calls.
+Eventually, the TETRA standard won due to having multiple features such as group conversations and emergency activation and the fact that it supported gear from multiple suppliers and had a fallback feature allowing users close to the base station to still communicate if part of the system broke down.